michikono/boxfit/README.md

 ---------------------------
 ```

+Long strings are shrunk down to fit in the box.
+This may not always be desired.
 You can pass in arguments to make the text wrap across lines to try to fill out as much of the box as possible:

 ```javascript
 $('#my-big-box').boxfit({multiline: true});